tonic-team/tonic.site/CONTRIBUTING.md

 There are several ways to contribute:

 - Ideas, suggestions, issue reports
-- smaller fixes on existing pages
+- Smaller fixes on existing pages
 - Content: new pages or larger additions to existing pages

-If you are missing something or have discovered incorrect informations, you can use the project's [issue tracker] to briefly describe what you'd like to see on the site.
+If you are missing something or have discovered incorrect information, you can use the project's [issue tracker] to briefly describe what you'd like to see on the site.
 Fixes or content can be submitted via fork and pull request on Github.